-The Cuckoo Syndrome, Part III: The Self-Inflicted Cuckoo
+The Cuckoo Syndrome, Part 3: The Self-Inflicted Cuckoo

 Exposing Toxic Thinking Patterns and Self-Sabotaging Behavior